All Products

 None

-Determines whether the given sentence has ended.
+Returns whether the current sentence has ended (final result).

 public Sentence getSentence()